Ramanakumar05/E-commerceAPI/README.md

-# E-commerce API

-An API for managing users, categories, products, and orders in an e-commerce platform.
-Built using Node.js, Express, and MongoDB, this API supports authentication, CRUD operations, and secure routing.

----

 # **E-commerce API**

 An API for managing users, categories, products, and orders in an e-commerce platform.
 Built using **Node.js**, **Express**, and **MongoDB**, this API supports authentication, CRUD operations, and secure routing.